 - Soil and water conservation districts

 - Associations that promote a state or municipality

 To determine the status of an entity, it is essential to review the documents that establish statutory authority.
-The following cases elaborate on the principles established in IRS Revenue Ruling 57-128.
+See IRS Revenue Ruling 57-128 for additional information.